carlosavilesbuitrondeveloper/norse-solana/README.md

 ## Story

 The story focuses on an end of the world clash between the forces of good and evil.
-Each NFT is character in the storyline that is currentl being written.
+Each NFT is a character in the storyline that is currently being written.
 The NFT collection acts as a preview and outline for some of the major characters in the story.

 ## Technical Challanges